 The second form of meditation is Vipassana (Sanskrit, means to understand deeply) or the meditation of profound vision.
-This is dealing with the first two-point above to identify and stimulate the module in the brain to perform the exercise.
-Vipassana can only be done when some sort of stability is achieved throughout Shamata meditation (point three).
+It is dealing with the first two-point above, identify and stimulate the module in the brain to perform.
+Vipassana is only possible when some stability achieved throughout Shamata meditation (point three).
 Vipassana makes it possible to access deeper inside the subtle mind, approaching wisdom by getting insight into the true nature of things.

 - Breathe in life, the basic and the most fundamental expression of life.
 Focus the attention on resting mindfully and light on the breath, this method is found in all schools of Buddhism since ancient times.
-The first method is very old and found in all schools of Buddhism.
-It is to rest your attention, lightly and mindfully, on the breath.
+The first method is ancient and found in all schools of Buddhism.
+It is to rest attention, lightly and mindfully, on the breath.
 Breath is life, the basic and the most fundamental expression of our life.
-The breath or Prana as in Sanskrit is said to be “the vehicle of the mind.”
+The breath or Prana as in Sanskrit is said to be “the vehicle of the mind”.

 - Another method preferable and in which many people find comfortable is resting the mind on an object.
-The object can be of natural beauty that inspires or invokes a special feeling such as flowers or something that embodies the truth an image or small statue of Buddha, Christ or even better your master.
+The object can be of natural beauty that inspires or invokes a particular feeling such as flowers or something that embodies the truth an image or small statue of Buddha, Christ or even better a master.

-- The third and last method of taming the mind is very common in Buddhism (and also in Sufism, Orthodox Christianity, and Hinduism), is uniting the mind with the sound of a mantra.
-A mantra means “that which protects the mind” from negativity.
-The mantra is mostly a sentence or few words repeated almost melodic.
-A mantra often recommended to students belongs to one of the greatest and most important bodhisattvas in Buddhism history Avalokitesvara; OM MAN I PADME HUM.
+- The third and last method of taming the mind is prevalent in Buddhism (Sufism, Orthodox Christianity, and Hinduism), is uniting the mind with the sound of a mantra.
+A mantra means “that which protects the mind from negativity”.
+The mantra is mostly a sentence, or a few words repeated almost melodic.
+A mantra often recommended to students belongs to one of the most significant bodhisattvas in Buddhism history Avalokitesvara; OM MANI PADME HUM

-Ego is a master of illusions, and everything that threatens its integrity becomes an enemy, a source of disgust.
-The ego does not exist as our mind is fundamentally infinite.
-It is not limited by the constraints of an individual existence.
-However, we identify ourselves with the illusionary master, and it easily became the model of all our relationships, in fact.
-It dictates and guards possible rivals in jealousy.
-We become prisoners of mental dullness, attached to objects that confirm its existents.
+However, identify ourselves with the illusionary master, and became the model of all relationships, It dictates and guards possible rivals in jealousy.
+Moreover, become prisoners of mental dullness, attached to objects that confirm its existents.
 The clinching provoke the ego that wants to be better to others.
-We call it pride, and it’s the last of five negative conceptual emotions produced by ego clinging, the others are attachment, aversion, mental dullness, and jealousy.
-These five are constantly creating worries, trouble, difficulties for ourselves and others to form irrevocable obstacles to inner peace.
-Ego cannot be defeated by material objects or weapons, the invisible enemy, and its entourage.
-However, can be defeated by meditation and by following a spiritual path.
-Following a spiritual path is one leading to increased happiness and wellness.
+We call it pride, and it is the last of five negative conceptual emotions produced by ego-clinging, the others are attachment, aversion, mental dullness, and jealousy.
+These five are always creating worries, trouble, difficulties for ourselves and others to form irrevocable obstacles to inner peace.
+The Ego cannot defeat by material objects or weapons, the invisible enemy, and its entourage.
+However, defeated by meditation and following a spiritual path, one leading to increased happiness and wellness.

 The last post discussed social, environmental and economic wellness.
-I like to add spiritual wellness to the list, it provides a unifying power that keeps the ego from being dominant and integrates beneficial all other dimensions of wellness.
-The basic characteristics of spiritual people involve a sense of direction and meaning in life and include some sort of relationship to something larger than oneself.
+Add spiritual wellness to the list, and it provides a unifying power that keeps the ego from being dominant and integrates beneficial all other dimensions of wellness.
+The essential characteristics of spiritual people involve a sense of direction and meaning in life and include relationship to something larger than oneself.
 Several studies have reported positive relationships among spiritual well-being, emotional well-being, and satisfaction with life.
-People who attend a religious place and regularly participate in religious organizations enjoy better health, have a lower incidence of chronic diseases, handle stress more effectively, and apparently live longer.
+People who attend a religious place and regularly participate in religious organisations enjoy better health, have a lower incidence of chronic diseases, handle stress more effectively, and live longer.
 A spiritual path includes not only meditations practice.
-It can include friendship, closeness to others, joy, inner peace, prayers and being in a positive environment.
+It can include friendship, closeness to others, joy, inner peace, prayers, and being in a positive environment.

 The numerous benefits of meditation

 Meditation holds a surprising number of health benefits, including improved attention, better memory stress reduction, and further creativity just by doing simple exercises according to a scientist.
-The evidence comes from many different studies and is based on how the brain functions are working.
-For many years, Neuroscientists thought that the brain stopped developing after a certain age, however, newer research shows that this is not right.
-Read 26 scientifically proven superhuman benefits of meditation
+The evidence comes from many different studies about how the brain functions are working.
+For many years, Neuroscientists thought that the brain stopped developing after a certain age; however, newer research shows that this is not right.

-When it comes to meditation, I would not recommend any new to practice that has issues with depression or other related problems such as panic angst or anxiety to start exploring meditation single-handed.
-Not without guidance from a professional teacher, doctor or skilled staff because meditation can sometimes cause overwhelming emotions and unpleasant thoughts, something that is well-known to Buddhist and often referred to as “purifications.”
-These side effects occur for many reasons.
-It’s not that strange if you think about it.
-Take, for example, a person that never let his stream of thoughts for 30 years suddenly loses his sense for a few seconds.
-It might cause a feeling of disappearing others might be fully charged with emotions that unexpectedly coming up, traumas, memories, and wounds.
-This insight can be difficult to handle without having someone telling you what is happening.
-Such insight is, of course, great for personal development, however, facing your demons can be hard and unpleasant.
-Meditation was supposed to calm you down after all.
+When it comes to meditation, not recommend any new practitioners that have issues with depression or other related problems such as panic angst or anxiety to start exploring meditation single-handed.
+Not without guidance from a professional teacher, doctor or skilled staff because meditation can sometimes cause overwhelming emotions and unpleasant thoughts, something well-known to Buddhist and often referred to as “purifications”.
+Side-effects occur for many reasons, not that strange when thinking about it.
+Take, for example, a person that never let his stream of thoughts calm, for thirty years suddenly loses his sense for a few seconds.
+It might cause a feeling of disappearing, and others might be charged with emotions unexpectedly coming up, traumas, memories, and wounds.
+The difficult insight handle without having someone telling what is happening.
+Such insight is, of course, great for personal development; however, facing inner-demons can be hard and unpleasant.
+Meditation was supposed to calm after all.